WHAT TO KNOW BEFORE HEADING OUT ON THE WATER

 You will hear from your guide no later than 24-48 hours prior to your trip.
 At this point, information regarding meeting location and any last minute details can be discussed.

 Guided trips scheduled are held rain or shine, however our professional fly fishing guides will ultimately determine whether or not it is best to venture out into the great outdoors.
 In the event of dangerous weather, Trouts Guide Service alone reserves the right to cancel the trip.
-A customer may cancel a booked trip more than five days prior to the scheduled trip and receive a full refund.
-However, if a customer cancels a booked trip less than five days, but greater than two days prior to the scheduled trip, the customer shall be entitled to a return of 50% of the original deposit received.
-If a customer cancels a trip within 24 hours of the trip all deposit received Trouts Guide Service shall be kept.
-Deposits shall be 100% of guide trip fee in addition to 100% of any applicable rod fees.
+A customer may cancel a booked trip more than 21 days prior to the scheduled trip and receive a full refund.
+If a customer cancels a booked trip less than 21 days, but greater than 7 days prior to the scheduled trip, the customer shall be entitled to a return of 50% of the original deposit received, OR may apply the proceeds towards a future guided trip.
+If a customer cancels a trip less than 7 days, but greater than 2 days prior to the scheduled trip, no deposit shall be returned and proceeds will be applied towards a future trip.
+If customer cancels within 48 hours of scheduled trip, all deposits will be kept by Trouts Guide Service.
+Deposits shall be 100% of applicable rod fees in addition to 100% of guide trip fee.

 Transportation to and from the river is not included in the standard guide fee rate.
 Transportation can be added to the daily rate for an additional fee.
 Prior to your trip, you and your guide will establish a convenient meeting location somewhere along the way to the river.
 At this point, if space is available in the guides car, clients may have the option to ride the remaining miles to the river with the guide if they choose to do so.
 Otherwise, customers can follow the guide to the river to begin the day of fishing.